fasalzaman/Bigdata-visualization/README.md

 # Introduction

-Professional AI Developers is a two day workshop lead by Microsoft or Microsoft partners.
-These two days focus on hands-on activities that develop proficiency in AI-oriented workflows leveraging Azure Machine Learning Workbench and Services, the Team Data Science Process, Visual Studio Team Services, and Azure Container Services.
-You can find details about the worksohp [here](https://github.com/Azure/LearnAI-Bootcamp/blob/master/proaidev_bootcamp.md).
+In this workshop, you will complete a web app using Machine Learning to predict travel delays given flight delay data and weather conditions, plan the bulk data import operation, followed by preparation tasks, such as cleaning and manipulating the data for testing, and training your Machine Learning model.
+You can find details about the worksohp [here](http://bit.ly/Bigdata-doc-v1).

 # Sign-up for Workshop Environment